DFXswiss/services/README.md

 - Sell: user wants to sell crypto
 - Convert: user wants to convert crypto

-If the user wants to sell or convert, the caller has to initiate the corresponding transaction, as the widget does not have the right to issue a transaction.
+If the user wants to sell or convert and automated login (see [user authentication](#user-authentication)) was used, the caller has to initiate the corresponding transaction, as the widget does not have the right to issue a transaction.
 The required information is provided on closing (see below);

 #### Standalone